corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f3314816d1584ea372e8cdf6bdccd426))

-Not great, not terrible.

-We have to do some bookkeeping, and there are some minor paper cuts like `let f = f?;` and the bit about `OsStr::to_str`, but overall it's fine.
-The paper cuts are due to the *inherent* complexity of the problem: dealing with the possibility of errors and the fact that the file extension might not be valid UTF-8 on all platforms.
+This version is fine.
+It has some bookkeeping, including `let f = f?;`, but that is not accidental complexity.
+Directory iteration can fail, and file extensions are not guaranteed to be valid UTF-8 on every platform.

 As the [documentation for `OsStr`](https://doc.rust-lang.org/std/ffi/struct.OsString.html) explains: